HamzaBenyazid/HamzaBenyazid/README.md

 - 👋 My name is Hamza Ben Yazid
 - 🔭 I’m currently working on some cool projects 😉
-- 🌱 I’m currently a DevOps Intern @Oracle
+- 🌱 I'm actively engaged as part of a DevOps team @Oracle, contributing to a big cloud project.
 - 💬 Ask me about everything related to web developement 😁
 - 📫 How to reach me: [hamza-benyazid](https://www.linkedin.com/in/hamza-benyazid/) or hamzabyazid@gmail.com
 - ⚡ Fun fact: I ❤️ ♟️ and competitive programming